pocmo/recompose/README.md

 Either import the project into [IntelliJ IDEA](https://www.jetbrains.com/idea/) or use [Gradle](https://gradle.org/) on the command line (via the provided `gradlew` wrapper).

+## Running

+The IntelliJ / Android Studio plugin and the CLI do not get published yet.
+If you want to try them then you'll have to build them from code.
+Use the Gradle task `runIde` to run a test IDE with the plugin installed or create an installable plugin with the `buildPlugin` task.
+The plugin zip will be placed in `recompose-idea/build/distributions/`.
+To learn how to install it, read the [Install plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk) section in the IntelliJ docs.

 ### Modules

 * **recompose-ast**: Contains the data classes for the Abstract Syntax Tree (AST) representing a parsed XML layout.